1-rafael-1/simple-robot/README.md

 > Note: The initial version of this robot is preserved in the [`v1` tag](../../tree/v1).
 That version represents a simple but functional autonomous robot using basic components.
 The main branch now tracks the development of an improved version with the following planned enhancements:

 - [ ] Sensor improvements:
-  - [ ] Replace HC-SR04 ultrasonic sensor with IR sensor for more reliable obstacle detection
+  - [x] Replace HC-SR04 ultrasonic sensor with IR sensor for more reliable obstacle detection
+    - [ ] Add a second IR sensor because the chassis & tracks is too wide to be covered by one sensor.
   - [ ] Add servo-mounted HC-SR04 as a poor man's LIDAR system for better spatial awareness
   - [ ] Integrate MPU6050 IMU for improved position control and orientation sensing.
 - [ ] Remote control improvements: